Topological constraints on self-organisation in locally interacting systems: Stored patterns in the windowed Potts model

 \begin{definition} Let $n$ be a finite positive number.
 A Potts chain $\mathcal{C}$ is a $\mathbb{Z}$-indexed set of $n$-ary integer symbols; that is, a chain of spins $s_i$ indexed by $i \in \mathbb{Z}$, where each $s_i$ can assume any integer value in $\{1, \ldots, n\}$. \end{definition}

+It follows from Theorem \ref{main-thm} that it is sufficient to consider the scaling of $\mathcal{C}$ to establish the existence of an ordered phase.
 In the same fashion of Landau--Lifshitz, it can be shown that local Hamiltonians in dimension one do not converge to a prescribed ordered state, since the formation of a domain wall always `interrupts' the pattern.

 \begin{theorem} Let $H$ be a one-dimensional local Hamiltonian with $m > 1$ stored patterns.
 At non-zero temperature the formation of a domain wall is thermodynamically favourable. \end{theorem} \begin{proof} Suppose that our Potts chain starts out in the first ground state or pattern, $\mathcal{C} = \pi^1$.
 If